-Number Activity Penalty - and return it to the affected Member(s) 6 Misrepresentation or false statements to Members, potential Members or Providers A maximum of twenty-five thousand dollars (\$25,000) for each determination 7 Violation of any of the other applicable requirements of Sections 1903(m), 1905(t)(3) or 1932 of the Social Security Act and any implementing regulations A maximum of twenty-five thousand dollars (\$25,000) for each determination 8 Failure to comply with the requirements for physician incentive plans, as set forth in 42 CFR §§422.208 and 422.210 A maximum of twenty-five thousand dollars (\$25,000) for each determination 9 Distribution, directly or indirectly through any agent or independent contractor, of marketing materials that have not been approved by the State in form in which distributed or that contain false or materially misleading information A maximum of twenty-five thousand dollars (\$25,000) for each determination 10 Failure to use DHS approved materials for marketing during APC Loss of all auto-assignment for contract year for that Initial Enrollment or APC 11 Not enrolling a Member because of a discriminatory practice A maximum of fifteen thousand dollars (\$15,000) for each Member the State determines was not enrolled because of a discriminatory practice 12 Failure to resolve Member appeals and grievances within the time frames specified in Section 9.5.
+Number Activity Penalty and return it to the affected Member(s) 6 Misrepresentation or false statements to Members, potential Members or Providers A maximum of twenty-five thousand dollars (\$25,000) for each determination 7 Violation of any of the other applicable requirements of Sections 1903(m), 1905(t)(3) or 1932 of the Social Security Act and any implementing regulations A maximum of twenty-five thousand dollars (\$25,000) for each determination 8 Failure to comply with the requirements for physician incentive plans, as set forth in 42 CFR §§422.208 and 422.210 A maximum of twenty-five thousand dollars (\$25,000) for each determination 9 Distribution, directly or indirectly through any agent or independent contractor, of marketing materials that have not been approved by the State in form in which distributed or that contain false or materially misleading information A maximum of twenty-five thousand dollars (\$25,000) for each determination 10 Failure to use DHS approved materials for marketing during APC Loss of all auto-assignment for contract year for that Initial Enrollment or APC 11 Not enrolling a Member because of a discriminatory practice A maximum of fifteen thousand dollars (\$15,000) for each Member the State determines was not enrolled because of a discriminatory practice 12 Failure to resolve Member appeals and grievances within the time frames specified in Section 9.5.
 A maximum of ten thousand dollars (\$10,000) for each determination of failure 13 Failure to comply with the claims processing standard required in Section 7.2(A).
-A maximum of five thousand dollars (\$5,000) for each determination of failure 14 Failure to meet minimum compliance of provision of periodic screens to EPSDT eligible Members as described in Section 4.3 A maximum of five thousand dollars (\$5,000) for each determination of failure
+A maximum of five thousand dollars (\$5,000) for each determination of failure

+14 compliance of provision of A maximum of five thousand dollars (\$5,000) for each determination of failure